mrapp-ke/MLRL-Boomer/README.md

 * Dense or sparse feature matrices can be used for training and prediction.
 The use of sparse matrices may speed up training significantly on some data sets.
 * Dense or sparse label matrices can be used for training.
 The use of sparse matrices may reduce the memory footprint in case of large data sets.
 * Dense or sparse matrices can be used to store predictions.
 The use of sparse matrices may reduce the memory footprint in case of large data sets.
-* Multi-threading can be used to parallelize the evaluation of a rule's potential refinements across multiple CPU cores.
+* Multi-threading can be used to parallelize the evaluation of a rule's potential refinements across several features, to update the gradients and Hessians of individual examples in parallel, or to obtain predictions for several examples in parallel.

 ## Documentation